mirandadam/iau-starnames/README.md

 catalog_data/IAU-CSN.json is the parsed version of the catalog, and can be used directly.

-catalog_data/IAU-CSN_normalized.txt is a cleaner, aligned version of the original file.
-This can be loaded in spreadsheet programs more easily by using fixed column widths.
+catalog_data/IAU-CSN_normalized.txt is a cleaner, aligned version of the original file, intended to make machine parsing easier.
+Ideally this should be the same as the original file, but there have been points in time in which the original file contained alignment errors.

 ## *Catalog description*